AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 18.md

 197. Introduction
 -> client side orders
-    -> then they create a payment, the order will be created
+    -> when creating a payment, the order will be created

 -> webhooks
     -> allow Stripe to communicate directly with the API, and notify the API